 As with any other type of insurance, it is necessary for consumers to purchase LTCI before they need it.
 The main advantage of purchasing LTCI earlier in life is the reduced cost of premiums.
-For example, the premiums for a typical policy purchased for a female, non-smoker, age 55, would be approximately \$3,400 per year.
-The same policy for the same person at age 75 would be approximately \$8,700.
+For example, the premiums for a typical policy purchased for a female, non-smoker, age 55, would be approximately \$5,466 per year.
+The same policy for the same person at age 75 would be approximately \$14,928.
 Purchasing LTCI earlier in life, however, carries its own risks.
 First, LTCI is generally an unwise investment for those who cannot afford to pay the policy premiums for the remainder of their lives because policyholders often pay premiums for many years before receiving services.
 When retired and on a fixed income, managing premium payments may become difficult.

-In addition, long-term care insurance premiums can and do increase over time.
-Significantly, just recently, a prominent insurance company raised rates an average of 83% for federal employees on the plan.
-Most policies are guaranteed renewable, not noncancelable, allowing the insurance company flexibility to raise premiums on a class basis.
+In addition, LTCI premiums can and do increase over time.
+Significantly, a prominent insurance company raised rates an average of 83% for federal employees on the plan.
+Most policies are guaranteed renewable, not non-cancelable, allowing the insurance company flexibility to raise premiums on a class basis.
 In fact, over the last decade, many carriers have had rate increases and, in many cases, increased rates by more than 40%.
 Such increases can make keeping the policy in place for older adults on fixed incomes very difficult.
-In the last 18 months, most states have approved significant increases in premiums, and the trend is expected to continue as insurers deal with a continued low interest rate environment.
+As was common throughout the last decade, states continue to approve rate increases.
 Companies are looking at ways to provide so-called "landing spots," amending policies so that benefits are reduced but premiums remain affordable.